joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Added choice of templates to nw script file name dialog.
 User scripts can be stored in app data subfolder Remove duplicate triangles, that is triangles that have the same vertices but in a different order.
   First cut of point hull tool
+  Drag segment in flexipathcontrol, two verions.
+One drags the original points, the second inserts two extra connecting segments.
+  First cut of Senilias make file tool

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided